The Bankrate promise

 When you need money in a hurry, you might be inclined to take out a cash advance on your credit card.
 A cash advance is a type of loan that allows you to withdraw money at an ATM or bank through your credit card.
 Cash advances typically don’t come with a grace period, which means the money you’re advanced attracts interest from the time you take out the loan.
 Cash advances also come with steeper interest rates than purchases, as well as a cash advance fee.
 That in mind, it’s critical to understand the cash advance rate and fee you face by taking out this type of loan.

 Balance transfers are another transaction in which it’s useful to be aware of your card’s interest rate.
 Introductory balance transfer promotions often feature a 0 percent interest rate for a fixed period of time.
 If you are currently taking advantage of a 0 percent intro APR offer, the interest rate doesn’t affect you until your introductory period expires — unless you fail to make your minimum payment, after which you may be subject to a penalty APR on your transferred amount.

 Otherwise, your interest rate only increases to the regular rate if you haven’t paid off your balance transfer amount by the time the promotional period ends.
 Read your balance transfer card’s fine print to understand both your regular APR that kicks in after the promotional period and the potential penalty APR and fees if you miss a payment.

 Finally, if you make a balance transfer outside of your card’s introductory period, you’ll begin paying interest on the transferred amount as soon as it hits your account balance.

 What to consider if you need to carry a balance

-Not paying your balance in full has a more adverse impact on your finances.
-This can happen any month when your spending outpaces your income, whether you deliberately choose to overspend or something unexpected such as a medical emergency throws a wrench in your budget.
+Not paying your balance in full can negatively affect your finances.
+This can happen any month in which your spending outpaces your income, whether you overspend or something unexpected, such as a medical emergency, throws a wrench in your budget.